dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/set-up-sso-azure-active-directory.md

 `https://cloud.getdbt.com/enterprise-login/<login-slug>`
 :::

-*Note:* If your dbt account is a VPC deployment or is based outside the US, your login URL will use the domain supplied to you by your dbt Labs account team, instead of the domain `cloud.getdbt.com`.
+*Note:* If your dbt account instance is a VPC deployment or is [based outside the US](/docs/deploy/regions), your login URL will use the domain supplied to you by your dbt Labs account team, instead of the domain `cloud.getdbt.com`.

 ## Setting up RBAC